-The following are a few places to sell items but you have to mark your items at the right price.
+The following are a few places to sell items, but you have to mark your items at the right price.
 The dollar value is all over the board.
-But please consider if you had something for 10 years or longer and it brought you great pleasure and you and your family spent holidays, birthdays, anniversaries and special occasions with those items, then how can you replace the “value” of those joyous occasion.
+But please consider, if you had something for 10 years or longer and it brought you great pleasure and you and your family spent holidays, birthdays, anniversaries and special occasions with those items, then how can you replace the “value” of those joyous occasions?
 Let the piece go …..re-purpose it….let someone else enjoy it….and make a few bucks.

-Facebook and Nextdoor Neighborhood websites have become very active and popular if you want to sell and do this selling process by yourself.
+Facebook and Nextdoor Neighborhood- These are websites that have become very active and popular if you want to sell and do this selling process by yourself.
 But, if you want to have a good response from buyers, your Facebook profile or website must be featured on the internet.
-Thanks to The Marketing Heaven services you can easily achieve that an then buyers will come to the home and pick up items.
+Thanks to The Marketing Heaven services you can easily achieve that and then buyers will come to the home and pick up items.
 Security is always an issue and ask for cash rather than personal checks.
 Many times you have people who say they want the item but never show up.

 Consignment Shops – More and more have been popping up but these stores are picky on what they will accept or not.
-Many times you have to send in pictures via e-mail and if they are interested you can deliver it yourself or if they pick up there is a fee.
-The split is usually 40% to owner 60% to the shop.
-They have the items for 90 days and if the items doesn’t sell in the first 30 days the price is reduced, If the items hasn’t sold in 90 days the owner can pick up or given to donation.
+Many times you have to send in pictures via e-mail and if they are interested, you can deliver it yourself or if they pick up there is a fee.
+The split is usually 40% to owner, 60% to the shop.
+They have the items for 90 days and if the item doesn’t sell in the first 30 days, the price is reduced.
+If the item hasn’t sold in 90 days, the owner can pick up or give to donate.

 Who wants it, how to reach out to the public, and how to move it out of your house……The MILLION $ question.